andrew-kemp-dahlberg/mac-plists-and-config-profiles/README.md

 com.apple.notificationsettings turns off notifications for users when mdm adds login items

+com.apple.extensiblesso.plist is for okta fastpass but does not support psso and we use jamf connect

 Both Jamf Connect plists are settings I have found useful when deploying jamf connect with Okta Identity Engine

 Okta profiles are for settings I've found helpful when deploying fastpass and for the necessary SSO Extension I did not include management attestation profiles as they are easiest to roll out through the MDM GUI.